TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_12_Troubleshooting_Playbook.md

 If account is wrong, the lie started in extraction or mapping.

-Identity has no chance to be right if the account is wrong.
+Identity has no chance if account is wrong.

 ---

-## Step 3: Prove Persistence Belief
+## Step 3 – Prove Persistence Behavior

-Ask: What did ISC decide about this account?
+Ask: What did ISC do with this account?

 Check:
 - Unique ID match
 - Created vs updated
 - Disabled or missing-from-feed

-If ISC is matching the wrong record, everything after this is poisoned.
+If memory is wrong, everything after it is poisoned.

 ---

-## Step 4: Prove Correlation
+## Step 4 – Prove Correlation

-Ask: Is this account linked to the right person?
+Ask: Is this account linked to the right identity?

 If linked to wrong identity:
 Stop.
 Fix this first.